oresttokovenko/resume_templates/README.md

 6. Use the editor's built-in commands or compile directly in the terminal with `xelatex main.tex`.
 In VS Code with LaTeX Workshop, you can click the "Build LaTeX Project" button, and in IntelliJ IDEA with TeXiFy IDEA, you can right-click the `.tex file` and select "Run 'XeLaTeX'".
 Alternatively, you can compile from the command line using `xelatex -interaction=nonstopmode main.tex`
 7. After the compilation is complete, you can preview the output PDF file in your editor or your preferred PDF viewer

+#### Method 3: Running Locally using a LaTeX job application workflow

+[This project](https://github.com/oresttokovenko/latex-resume-workflow) provides an automated workflow for creating, organizing, and maintaining your job application resumes using LaTeX, and is specifically compatible with the resume templates in this repository.

 ### Examples

 To view examples in a pdf format, please navigate to the examples directory in this repository.